MicrosoftDocs/azure-devops-docs/docs/package/get-started-maven.md

 1. Apache Maven installed.
 It can be downloaded from the [Apache Maven Site](https://maven.apache.org/download.cgi).

-1. Have [Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed) installed in your Azure DevOps Services account.
+1. Have [Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed) installed in your Azure DevOps Services organization.

 <a name="create-a-feed"></a>